Rlowenstein1/harambe/README.txt

 Haram-bees
 Darren Trementozzi, Rudy Lowenstein, Neel Jha, Taylor Havrilak, FNU Richard

+Controls:

+Move Forwards - W, Up Arrow
+Move Backwards - S, Down Arrow
+Turn Right - D, Right Arrow
+Turn Left - A, Left Arrow
+Attack - Left Mouse Click, Ctrl

+Known Bugs:
+- Gorilla slides when walking and idle, this happens after he moves.
+- Kick back force when gorilla hits the buildings or the tanks.
+- Gorilla sometimes will fly to the sky when gets hit by a tank.

 Gameplay:
 To play this game, download and open the .exe file.
 You will be brought to a start screen that displays a game menu with options "Start Game" and "Exit."
 Clicking on "Start Game," the game will begin and the camera will zoom and focus